 The name hippopotamus comes from the ancient Greek for “river horse”, and hippos are undoubtedly well adapted for life in the water.
 Their eyes, ears, and nostrils are all located on top of their heads, allowing them to remain almost entirely submerged without having to surface to breathe.
 However, although they are equipped with webbed feet, hippos can’t float and aren’t especially good swimmers.
 Therefore, they are usually confined to shallow water, where they can hold their breath for up to five minutes.

-Hippos have several other fascinating adaptations, including their ability to secrete a form of red-colored sunscreen from their two inch/ six centimeter-thick skin.
+Hippos have several other fascinating adaptations, including their ability to secrete a form of red-colored sunscreen from their two-inch/ six centimeter-thick skin.
 They are herbivorous, consuming up to 150 pounds/68 kilograms of grass every evening.
-Despite this, hippos have a fearsome reputation for aggression and are highly territorial, often resorting to violence to protect their patch of river (in the case of male hippos) or to defend their offspring (in the case of female hippos).
+Their poop plays an important role as an aquatic fertilizer.
+Despite their plant-based diet, hippos have a fearsome reputation for aggression and are highly territorial, often resorting to violence to protect their patch of river (in the case of male hippos) or to defend their offspring (in the case of female hippos).

 Nevertheless, like so many animals their future is threatened by man.
 They were classified as Vulnerable on the IUCN Red List in 2006, after suffering a population decline of up to 20% over a period of ten years.
 They are hunted (or poached) in several areas of Africa for their meat and their tusks, which are used as a substitute for elephant ivory.
 Hippo poaching is particularly prevalent in war-torn countries like the Democratic Republic of the Congo, where poverty has made them a valued food source.